Onto-Med/GFO/README.md

 ## Axiomatizations and Implementations
 The "native" formalization language for GFO is [first-order logic (FOL)](https://en.wikipedia.org/wiki/First-order_logic).
 Partial axiomatizations of GFO in FOL exist in report working drafts, but are not yet available to the public.

-### OWL
-There is an [OWL](http://en.wikipedia.org/wiki/Web_Ontology_Language) version of GFO, which currently comprises a stable core called *gfo-basic.owl* and a more extensive version called *gfo.owl*. *gfo-light.owl* contains basic concepts and axioms described in the current GFO papers and is primarily intended to found domain or application ontologies.

 ### Release Strategy
-*gfo-basic.owl* forms the core of the coming releases.
-We are going to continually provide several extensions to *gfo-basic.owl*, dedicated to several of our research domains, like time, space, processes, etc. There may be parallel extensions for these domains, and not all extensions will be consistent with each other.
-All files are provided with the GFO namespace, http://www.onto-med.de/ontologies/gfo as their base namespace.
-All extensions should import *gfo-basic.owl*.
-Eventually, a selection of those extensions will be unified in the next version of *gfo.owl*.
-Note that the latter has not yet been adapted to *gfo-basic.owl*.
+*gfo-basic.owl* forms the core module of GFO.
+We are going to continually provide further modules/extensions, dedicated to several of our research domains, like time, space, processes, etc. There may be parallel extensions for these domains, and not all extensions will be consistent with each other.
+All module files are provided with their own namespaces (e.g., http://purl.org/ontology/gfo-time) and can be used separately.
+A selection of those modules will be unified in the next version of *gfo.owl* (under the namespace http://purl.org/ontology/gfo). *gfo-light.owl* is a simplified view of the entire GFO.
+It does not build on single modules but combines all basic concepts and simplified axioms of the GFO. *gfo-light.owl* is primarily intended to found domain or application ontologies.

 ### Release History
 Work on the OWL version of GFO started in early 2006 in the context of the [GFO-Bio](http://www.onto-med.de/ontologies/gfo-bio/index.jsp) project, resulting in the 1.0 release of *gfo.owl*.
 The renewed release strategy in 2008 lead to *gfo-basic.owl*, a corrected and slightly simplified version.